polent/b/content/blog/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale.md

 The **Figma MCP Server** is a standard MCP server that exposes design system data to AI agents.
 Available as both a remote hosted endpoint and a local desktop server, it provides three specialized agent skills:

-* **Implement Design** — Select a Figma frame and generate code from it, respecting component structure and token values.
+* **Implement Design**: Select a Figma frame and generate code from it, respecting component structure and token values.
-* **Code Connect Components** — Map Figma components to their code implementations, creating a bidirectional link between design and development.
+* **Code Connect Components**: Map Figma components to their code implementations, creating a bidirectional link between design and development.
-* **Create Design System Rules** — Define and enforce design system constraints that agents must follow during code generation.
+* **Create Design System Rules**: Define and enforce design system constraints that agents must follow during code generation.

 The Figma MCP Server is the **read side** of the workflow: it gives agents access to tokens, component metadata, layout structures, and Code Connect mappings.